otisdog8/cse15l-lab-reports/lab4.md

 `<ctrl>r,nv<enter>,/x1<enter>Nlr2:wq<enter>`

 I use nv to find the nvim command from my search history (`nvim ListExamples.java`).
-I use /x1 to search for the end of index1, N to go to the last search match, l to position my cursor correctly, r2 to replace the 1 with a 2, and :wq to exit neovim.
+I use /x1 to search for the end of index1, N to go to the last search match, l to move the cursor one unit right, r2 to replace the 1 with a 2, and :wq to exit neovim.

 ## Step 8
 ![image](https://user-images.githubusercontent.com/37094599/221062966-4c616ad5-60f7-4f5a-9c5b-d73dca5878dd.png)